mouguu/XRCrawler/README.md

 git clone https://github.com/mouguu/XRCrawler.git
 cd XRcrawler

+# Sessions are managed via Web UI or API (stored in PostgreSQL)
-# Place your Twitter cookie files in data/cookies/
+# You can also place cookie files in data/cookies/ for automatic import
 mkdir -p data/cookies
-# Export cookies via EditThisCookie or DevTools → data/cookies/my_account.json
+# Export cookies via EditThisCookie or DevTools → Upload via Web UI at http://localhost:5001

 # One command to rule them all
 docker compose up -d --build